Experiential Learning - Student Organizations

-The American Society of Civil Engineers is an organization for those in the Civil Concentration and is taylored more for Juniors and Seniors who have declared their major, but underclassmen are welcome to participate as well.
-ASCE participates in monthly local ASCE luncheons and organizes other events as well.
-One such event is a softball game and cookout with some local professionals.
-To learn more about ASCE, visit the ASCE website - coming soon.
+The American Society of Civil Engineers is an organization for those in the Civil Concentration and is tailored more for Juniors and Seniors who have declared their major, but underclassmen are welcome to participate as well.
+ASCE participates in monthly ASCE luncheons with local professionals and organizes other events like the Cardboard Canoe contest.
+You can e-mail the group at firstname.lastname@example.org.
+Find them on Facebook.

 Advisor: Prof. Robert Hoeksema